Last updated: August 12, 2020

-Much sexual misconduct includes nonconsensual sexual contact, but this is not a necessary component.
-For example, threatening speech that is sufficiently severe or pervasive to constitute sexual harassment will constitute sexual misconduct.
-Making photographs, video, or other visual or auditory recordings of a sexual nature of another person without consent constitutes sexual misconduct, even if the activity documented was consensual.
+Sexual misconduct often includes nonconsensual sexual contact, but this is not a necessary component.
+For example, threatening speech that is sufficiently severe or pervasive to constitute sexual harassment is sexual misconduct.
+Making photographs, video, or other visual or auditory recordings of a sexual nature of another person without their consent constitutes sexual misconduct, even if the activity documented was consensual.
 Similarly, sharing such recordings or other sexually harassing electronic communications without consent is a form of sexual misconduct.
-All members of our community are protected from sexual misconduct, and sexual misconduct is prohibited regardless of the sex or gender of the harasser.

 Violations of Yale’s Policy on Teacher-Student Consensual Relations and its Policy on Relationships between Staff Members are also forms of sexual misconduct.

-Sexual assault is any kind of nonconsensual sexual contact, including rape, groping, or any other nonconsensual sexual touching.
-See Yale’s definition of consent below for additional information.
+Sexual assault is any kind of nonconsensual sexual contact, including rape, groping, or any other form of nonconsensual sexual touching.

 Under Yale’s policies, sexual activity requires affirmative consent, which is defined as positive, unambiguous, and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.
-Consent cannot be inferred from the absence of a “no;” a clear “yes,” verbal or otherwise, is necessary.
+Consent cannot be inferred merely from the absence of a “no.” A clear “yes,” verbal or otherwise, is necessary.
 Consent to some sexual acts does not constitute consent to others, nor does past consent to a given act constitute present or future consent.
-Consent must be ongoing throughout a sexual encounter and can be revoked at any time.
+Consent must be ongoing throughout a sexual encounter and can be revoked by any participant at any time.

 Consent cannot be obtained by threat, coercion, or force.
 Agreement under such circumstances does not constitute consent.
 Consent cannot be obtained from someone who is asleep or otherwise mentally or physically incapacitated due to alcohol, drugs, or some other condition.
 A person is mentally or physically incapacitated when that person lacks the ability to make or act on considered decisions to engage in sexual activity.
 Engaging in sexual activity with a person whom you know—or reasonably should know—to be incapacitated constitutes sexual misconduct.